AIstroemeria/learngit/readme.txt

-Git is a vesrion control system for free
+Git is a distributed vesrion control system and for free